-- 1) Long-term liabilities such as bonds payable, accrued bond interest payable, are not due and payable in the current period and, therefore, are not in the funds; and - 2) bond insurance costs are reported as deferred charges and amortized over the term of the related debt in the government-wide financial statements.
+- 1) Long-term liabilities such as bonds payable and accrued bond interest payable, are not due and payable in the current period and, therefore, are not in the funds; and - 2) deferred loss on refunding costs are recorded as a deferred outflow of resources and amortized over the term of the related debt.

 The Statement of Governmental Fund Revenues, Expenditures, and Changes in Fund Balances/Statement of Activities includes an adjustments column.
-The adjustments have the following elements:
+The adjustments have the following element: